Skip to main content

 These articles will help with those specific topics:

-• Determine how much you're rolling out of the plan
+• Step 1: Determine how much you're rolling out of the plan

-• Fill out the Distribution form found in the "Solo 401k forms" download in your Solo 401k dashboard.
-Share this with your CPA.
+• Step 2: Fill out the Distribution form found in the "Solo 401k forms" download in your Solo 401k dashboard.

-• Move the funds from your Solo 401k account to your personal account via check/ACH/wire, etc.
+• Step 4: Move the funds from your Solo 401k account to your personal account via check/ACH/wire, etc.

-• In January of the following calendar year you and your CPA/tax advisor will generate a 1099-R documenting the rollover
+• Step 5: In January of the following calendar year you and your CPA/tax advisor will generate a 1099-R documenting the rollover

 Please note all distributions from a (traditional) 401k plan are taxable.
 If you are distributing funds before you reach age 59.5, you will incur an additional 10% early withdrawal penalty.